-VI: Best Practices s (Optional)

-currently being implemen practices within schools and districts.
-Please take this opportunity to share one or more best practices in student performance, instructional practice, student/family engagement, and/or school climate.
-It is the Receivership.
+currently being implem ucation Department recognizes the importance of shar ing best practices within schools and districts.
+Please take this opportunity to share one or more best practices rovements in student performance, instructional practice, student/family engagement, and/or school climate.
+It is the stricts in Receivership.

-List the best practice curr rently being implemented in the school.
+List the best practice currently being implemented in the school.
 Describe a best practice in place this quarter in terms of its impact on the implementation of the plan.
 Discuss the analysis of evidence to determine its success.
 Discuss the possibility of replication in other schools.

 1. Many are described in previous sections.

 2.

 3.